isrmicha/isrmicha/README.md

 ### Abstract

  - 👨‍💻 I'm currently working full-time at **Grupo Boticário**.
- - 🌱 Learning more about and studying: **Front-end using Javascript/Typescript**.
+ - 🌱 Learning more about and studying: **Front-end using Javascript/Typescript and React with Redux**.
  - 💙 Interests: games 👾, technology and crypto.